BLE-LTER/ble-handbook/handbook.md

 <a id="core-program-data"></a>
 ### Core Program data

 Datasets produced by the Core Program fall under an umbrella and as such need to follow a common format.
 Following are practices we have for Core Program datasets following much discussion and trial-and-error.

-There are two documents on Box with some of these rules oriented towards our Project Managers/scientists to help them as they submit Core Program data.
+There are two documents on Box (Beaufort LTER > Core Program > Data notes) with some of these rules oriented towards our Project Managers/scientists to help them as they submit Core Program data.
 This is [a spreadsheet](https://utexas.app.box.com/file/422189027582) with predefined columns and the appropriate way to assign them to data, and this is a [Word doc](https://utexas.app.box.com/file/649019663047) written by CB with the general workflow of Core Program data from lab to our IM's hands.

 This handbook version is a much more exhaustive version for IMs.

 #### Types of CP data

 According to the source:

 - data from water samples
 - data from sediment samples
 - data from moorings/instruments

 The first two are discrete and obtained during our three annual field campaigns, while moorings give continuous data.
 This determines how we apply some of the following practices, so be sure to know which type the dataset you're working with is.

 #### Dataset titles

 - Mention time series if data is continuous from moorings
 - Mention water/sediment if sample type is such